-Data analysis and reporting results of the XFT Cell Persistence and Fitness assays can easily be performed using Agilent Seahorse Analytics.
-A valid assay kit are required for use of these analysis views.
+Data analysis and reporting results can easily be performed using Agilent Seahorse Analytics.
+A valid assay kit is required for use of these analysis views.
 Otherwise, relevant analysis views will not be accessible.

-This user guide details how to use the XFp T Cell Metabolic Profiling kit with T cells, analyze assay data, and generate result reports.
+This user guide details how to use the XFp T Cell Metabolic Profiling kit with T cells and NK cells, analyze assay data, and generate result reports.